 Sometimes a classic date idea is just what you need to relax and unwind with your date.
-Lucky for you, Kasa (rebranding as Chela Tequila & Tacos January 23, more details in this Bungalower article) and Cobb Cinema are so close to each other that if you want to skip the movie previews and enjoy some more quality time you won’t have far to go.
+Lucky for you, Chela Tequila and Tacos and Cobb Cinema are so close to each other that if you want to skip the movie previews and enjoy some more quality time you won’t have far to go.
 After your meal, check listings for a great movie you’ve been wanting to see and take a few steps over to Cobb Plaza Cinema Cafe.
 Here, you can relax for a couple of hours and hold hands in the theater.

 More Orlando Main Street District date night ideas:

 - Ten Dates for Couples in Orlando’s SoDo District

 - 6 Romantic Itineraries for Date Night in Ivanhoe Village

 - A Week of Wallet-Friendly Dates in Audubon Park

 - 6 Things to do Every Sunday in Thornton Park

 - 8 Dates for Couples in The Milk District